Kmburcham/mybrainfuzzies/assignment_03/README.md

 F-statistic:  76.4 on 11 and 264 DF,  p-value: < 2.2e-16

 Log Sales & Horsepower- squared
-Multiple R-squared:  0.7128,	Adjusted R-squared:  0.7009
+Multiple R-squared:  0.798,	Adjusted R-squared:  0.7888
-F-statistic: 59.57 on 11 and 264 DF,  p-value: < 2.2e-16
+F-statistic: 86.59 on 12 and 263 DF,  p-value: < 2.2e-16

-I would suggest picking the log form horsepower regression as the best fit in the assignment thus far.
-Adding that horsepower squared decreased the adjusted r squared from 0.75 (without square) to 0.70 (squared).
+I would suggest picking the log form horsepower squared regression as the best fit in the assignment thus far.
+Adding that horsepower squared increased the adjusted r squared from 0.751 (without square) to 0.7888 (squared).
 P value stayed the same for both regressions.
-The regression without horsepower squared also has a higher f-statistic, which is more valued.
+The regression with horsepower squared also has a higher f-statistic, which is more valued.

 ```